Shaaticup: Reception

 Shadique Mahbub Islam of The Financial Express praised the series, commenting, "The series has retained its local flavour in its dialogues and character development, so much so that it feels like an authentic visual experience of the city, the char, the Padma river".

-Shankhayan Ghosh wrote in Film Companion, "Shaaticup is making a splash in Bangladesh, being talked about for the raw authenticity it brings to the screen and its eye for local details."
+Sayed Arafat Zubayer of The Business Standard, praised the Chorki series Shaaticup for its realistic portrayal of Rajshahi's drug-trafficking underbelly.
+He highlighted director Mohammad Touqir Islam's effective screenplay and the decision to use a local cast and regional dialect, concluding that the show delivers an authentic and unique regional viewing experience despite minor character flaws.